afizing/djangoapps/mysite/readme.txt

+>>> Django Polling Application <<<

+This is Basic Django Polls Application with BootStrap.

+Python2.7 and Django 1.9 are used.
+Please refer requirement.txt for setting up the project.

 >>> Testing the application

 ++ Run the below command from your project root direcotry(where manage.py presents)

 C:\Afiz\GitApps\djangoapps\mysite>python manage.py test polls

 ++ You should be getting results if everything goes well.

 Creating test database for alias 'default'...
 .....